 Additionally, the juice may also help people with irritable bowel syndrome (IBS) and other inflammatory disorders of the intestines.

-Ingesting two tablespoons of aloe vera juice per day can cause blood sugar levels to fall in people with type 2 diabetes.
-And yes, it even works in those without diabetes who simply want to help improve blood sugar levels.
+Ingesting two tablespoons of aloe vera juice per day can help support healthy blood sugar levels..
+And yes, it even works in those with blood sugar regulation problems.

 There are very minor negatives with Aloe Vera juice, but one of the biggest is the fact that it’s a natural laxative.
 Thus, helps you go to the bathroom, especially if constipated.